ldgabbay/jwplayer/fl5/doc/publishers/rtmpstreaming.rst

      </channel>
    </rss>

 Instead of the *enclosure* element, you can also use the *media:content* or *jwplayer:file* element.
 You could even set the *enclosure* to a regular http download of the video ánd *jwplayer:file* to the RTMP stream.
 That way, this single feed is useful for both regular RSS readers and the JW Player.
-More info in :ref:`playlists`.
+More info in :ref:`playlistformats`.

 .. note::